jhoecmu/ooo-beta/README.md

 (The above is the default alternate configuration enabled by #define UARCH_USE_BASELINE (0) .)

 If you want to study the behavior of a specific instruction fragment, you can set #define TRACE_RANDOM (0) in trace.h.
-This will execute from the instruction sequence in test.h.
+With this, ooo will execute from the instruction sequence in test.h.
 Edit test.h to your liking.
 (See test.h and arch.h for detail.)
 You only have ADD and BEQ instructions.
 Any instruction can be optionaly tagged to trap (forcing the pipeline to drain